 Introduction Thyroglossal duct cysts are developmental, epithelial lesions localized in the neck's median line.
-They occur mainly in children and adolescents, however, also in 1/3 of patients older than 20 years of age.
-Symptoms dependent on the size and location along the path of the https://doi.org/hyroglossal-duct.
+They occur mainly in children and adolescents; however, they also occur in one-third of patients older than 20 years of age.
+The symptoms dependent on the size and location along the path of the thyroglossal duct.

-Case outline This article presents a case, with diagnostic imaging and surgical treatment, of a two-year-old girl hospitalized due to dyspnea, caused by a large cyst localized at the base of the tongue during an upper respiratory tract infection.
-Before surgery, biochemical examinations diagnostic imaging were performed to exclude ectopic thyroid tissue.
+Case outline This article presents a case, with diagnostic imaging and surgical treatment, of a two-yearold girl hospitalized due to dyspnea, caused by a large cyst localized at the base of the tongue during an upper respiratory tract infection.
+Before surgery, biochemical examinations, diagnostic imaging were performed to exclude ectopic thyroid tissue.
 Surgery was performed applying Sistrunk's procedure, which entailed excising the cyst's tissue at its origin.